 2. Red-naped sapsucker.
 This scarlet-necked sap-sipper, known for drilling small wells in willows and other hardwood trees, is rare in Yosemite, but sometimes seen in spring, late summer or fall, between 2,000 feet and 7,000 feet.
 [Photo: USFWS/Tom Koerner]

 Want to learn even more about Yosemite’s birdlife?
-Join one of our naturalist guides for a scheduled bird-watching wander (including our December woodpecker walk), or contact us to set up your own avian-focused Custom Adventure.
+Join one of our naturalist guides for a scheduled bird-watching wander (including our autumn woodpecker walk), or contact us to set up your own avian-focused Custom Adventure.

 Above: A white-headed woodpecker perched on a tree in western Yosemite Valley.
 Photo: Yosemite Conservancy/Keith Walklet

 Sources: Yosemite National Park, National Audubon Society, Cornell Lab of Ornithology